volkandm/FairScrapper/README.md

 A powerful and ethical web scraping API built with FastAPI and Playwright, featuring proxy rotation and comprehensive error handling.

-## 🎯 FairScrapper - Adil Web Scraping Platformu
+## 🎯 FairScrapper - Fair Web Scraping Platform

-FairScrapper, proxy rotasyonu ve etik scraping pratikleri ile sürdürülebilir web scraping çözümü sunar.
+FairScrapper provides a sustainable web scraping solution with proxy rotation and ethical scraping practices.

 ## Table of Contents